Raphael40/CV/README.md

 ## Work Experience

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience, including roles and responsibilities and results achived in bullet point format.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**CIBSE** (April 2022 – April 2023)
+_Web support officer_
+-	Learnt how to use the ‘Umbraco’ Content Management System in order to support the transition from old to new company website
+-	Maintained website quality through updates and bug fixes
+-	Was tought how to use salesforce to managed committees, reports, emails, training sessions, and membership data
+-	Disciovered intricacies of UI & UX design in webpages

+**Tradewind & Sanza (teaching staff agency)** (September 2021 – April 2022)
+_Teaching Assistant_
+- Developed soft skills by teaching and communicating with secondary school students

+**Firecracker Films**
+_Research intern_
+-	Brainstorming ideas, researching subjects, and gaining insight into the project management in a pre-production process of a tv series
+-	Very good office experience in a well run company

 ## Skills

-Your previous experience is really important.
-You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.
+How past experience will be useful in software development?

 Consider skills relevent to software development.
-Then consider projects you've worked on before Makers that you feel proud of and/or you think are relevent to technology.
+Projects before Makers that I am proud of and/or are relevent to technology.
 Good examples clearly explain the impact you've had.

-Here's an example

-#### Communication
-I honed my communication skills while completing my thesis at university, which involved writing and defending a dissertation to a board of professors and Ph.D. candidates.
-I further developed these skills when I was working in a digital marketing agency where I presented quarterly business reviews to C-level stakeholders.
-In doing so, I synthesised complex technical information into a digestible but comprehensive story for the different levels of knowledge in the room.
-My communication skills have also often come in handy while training to be a developer.
-For example, I recently ran a session for my mentees, who have only been coding for a few weeks, on how to use mocks to improve unit test isolation.
-I received feedback that the session was well run and helped them understand this potentially confusing topic.

-#### Another skill

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### Another skill
+#### Development skills:

+Javascript, Ruby, HTML, CSS.
+Experience to be filled
+Past experience include codebar tutorials / Youtube projects

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (March 2023 – June 2023)
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
 - e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below: